Understanding Coaxial Cable: A Comprehensive Guide

 • The combination of Braided Shield and Aluminum-Plastic Composite Foil Longitudinal Overlap provides good flexibility and reliable joints, making it widely used.

-4. Protective Plastic Layer: Black polyethylene with excellent weather resistance is preferred for outdoor cables.
+4. Protective Plastic Layer: Black polyethylene, with its excellent weather resistance, is preferred for outdoor cables.
 Light-colored polyethylene is used for aesthetic reasons for indoor cables.

 Functionality